ViniRoveri/CS50x-Studies/readme.md

    - When you store a string in a variable this variable becomes a character pointer that points to the first character of the string.

+   - The 0x0 adress is always gonna represent NULL.

    - Heap is the name of the free space the application is allowed to use.
 Stack is the name of the part in memory where functions are executed.

    - The Heap and the Stack grow in opposite directions, using memory face-to-face, so if one gets too large the other can't work.